eMetaboHUB/Forum-DiseasesChem/app/Analyzes/Enrichment_to_graph/README.md

   - ressource: The name of the association ressource (eg. EnrichmentAnalysis/CID_MESH)
   - version = The version of this ressource
   - targets = URIs of graphs targeted by this analysis (eg. PubChem and MESH graph URIs)
-  - path_to_git_config = The path to the associated configuration file in the Git architecture from thr root (eg. app/Analyzes/.../.../config.ini)
 - [PARSER]
   - chunk_size: The chunk size used to read the enrichment result file (eg. 1000000)
   - padj_threshold = The adjusted p-value threshold (eg. 0.000001)